Theodus2009/npp_sablecc/README.md

 # npp_sablecc
-Natepad++ User Define Language (UDL) for SableCC grammar definitions
+Notepad++ User Define Language (UDL) for SableCC grammar definitions

+This repo is purely to share the UDL I created to aid with [SableCC](http://www.sablecc.org/) v3 grammar creation.
+If you have any updates to make, feel free to fork, improve and send a pull request back.

+Enjoy :)